alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 I know that's all I'll be thinking about so I join the others.
 When I finish, my watch shows my average pace at 10:18 min/mi.

-To make matters worst, I couldn't see the 3:50 pace group anywhere ahead of me.
+To make matters worst, I don't see the 3:50 pace group anywhere ahead of me.
 It takes a couple 8:20 splits to catch up to the pace group.
 I hope this doesn't come back to haunt me later..

 <p>
 <img class="pure-img center" src="/static/chicago-marathon-start.jpg" border="0px" />